dortania/OpenCore-Install-Guide/ktext.md

 ### Extras

 * [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)
-  * Required in macOS 12.3 and above on dual-socket systems, AMD systems, and VMs.
-Do not use if on macOS 12.2 or below.
+  * Required in macOS 12.3 and above on AMD systems and dual-socket systems.
+Do not use if on macOS 12.2.1 or below.
   * Affected SMBIOSes:
     * MacPro6,1
     * MacPro7,1